fragile x syndrome autism spectrum

 Speech production in children with FXS may be more difficult to understand compared to children without FXS.
 They may make speech sound errors that resemble those of younger children (such as saying “wun” for “run”), and these errors are more prominent in conversational speech than on single words.

-Difference Between Fragile X and Autism
+Differences Between Fragile X Syndrome and Autism

 Genetic vs. Unknown Causes